PaloAltoNetworks/pan-cortex-data-lake-python/docs/guides/credentials.rst

 Credentials
 ===========

-The Application Framework implements OAuth 2.0 for granting authorization to access your Logging, Event and Directory-Sync instances.
+The Application Framework implements OAuth 2.0 for delegating access to your Logging, Event and Directory Sync services.

-``pancloud`` comes packaged with OAuth 2.0 support to ease the process of:
+The ``pancloud`` SDK comes packaged with OAuth 2.0 support to ease the process of:

-   - Generating authorization URL and fetching tokens
+   - Generating authorization URL
+   - Exchanging authorization code for tokens (authorization code grant)
    - Refreshing tokens
    - Revoking tokens
-   - Auto token refresh and auto-retry
+   - Token caching
+   - Using a custom credentials store (storage adapters)

 Obtaining and Using Tokens
 --------------------------

 Work with your Developer Relations representative to register your application and receive the credentials needed to obtain an ``access_token``.
-You'll need a ``client_id``, ``client_secret``, and ``refresh_token``.
+Minimally, you'll need a ``client_id``, ``client_secret``, and ``refresh_token``.
-``API Explorer`` may optionally be used to obtain these credentials.
+If you're working on an application without a user agent, ``API Explorer`` may optionally be used to obtain a ``refresh_token``, i.e. perform authorization code grant.

 Once acquired, you can generate a ``credentials.json`` file using the ``summit.py`` command-line utility or the ``credentials_generate.py``